juice-shop/pwning-juice-shop/part3/codebase.md

   the `getCaptcha()` function
 * `FeedbackService` to eventually `save()` the user feedback

-:point_up: As a universal rule for the entire Juice Shop codebase, unnecessary code duplication as well as deeply nested :spaghetti:-code should be avoided by using well-named & small helper functions.
+☝️ As a universal rule for the entire Juice Shop codebase, unnecessary code duplication as well as deeply nested 🍝-code should be avoided by using well-named & small helper functions.
 This is demonstrated by the very simple `getNewCaptcha()` and `resetForm()` functions in the code snippet below.
 Helper functions should always be